Never forget /

 30 new books we can’t wait to get our hands on in the first half of 2021 —Toronto Star

 Spring 2020 Canadian Nonfiction Preview —CBC Books

 “Begin by Telling reminds us that the very act of telling one’s story can change one’s life.” —Shazia Hafiz Ramji, Quill and Quire

 Meg Remy is a multi-disciplinary artist, and performer.
 Originally from Illinois, she is established as one of the most acclaimed songwriters and performers to emerge from Toronto’s eclectic underground music scene where she currently lives.
 Primarily known as the creative force behind the musical entity U.S. Girls, her celebrated discography spans early experimental works released on the Siltbreeze label, and includes three Polaris Prize shortlisted albums released by 4AD: Half Free (2015), In A Poem Unlimited (2018), and Heavy Light (2020).
-Both Half Free and In A Poem Unlimited also garnered Juno nominations for Best Alternative Album.
+All three albums also garnered Juno nominations for Best Alternative Album.
 Meg has toured extensively through Europe and North America, establishing a reputation for politically astute commentary and theatrical performances with her extended U.S. Girls band, named the best live act of 2018 by Paste Magazine.
 During this time Remy has maintained a visual arts practice, exhibiting collage work and directing several music videos and other video art works including her short film Woman’s Advocate (2014), in which she also performed.
 Begin by Telling is her first book.